Seva-Vidya (Service Learning)

 - Intensive Workshops: Short but jam-packed training programmes and practicums in eco-friendly construction and other skills for sustainable living › See our Events Calendar

 - Earthen Masonry Training: A structured certificate programme in the art and techniques of earthen masonry, including adobe, cobb, stonework, etc. (Minimum commitment: six months) › More

 - Internship in Vernacular Eco-Architecture: A formal, rigourous, supervised internship programme for architects and students of architecture, providing hands-on experience and deeper understanding of the hows and whys of earthen architecture in the neo-traditional style of esteemed eco-architect Didi Contractor.
 Much more demanding than the other programmes.
-(Minimum commitment: two months) › More
+(Minimum commitment: four months) › More

-- Teaching English: We need long-term volunteers (preferably at least four months) who are fluent in English to provide classes and practice conversations for our local staff, who have requested English classes. › More
+- Teaching English: We need long-term volunteers (requires commitment of at least four months) who are fluent in English to provide classes and practice conversations for our local staff, who have requested English classes. › More

 - Virtual Volunteering: You can also volunteer for Dharmalaya from your own home, or online from wherever you happen to be, by conducting research, writing, social networking, etc. › More

-If you’re intersted in volunteering at Dharmalaya but you aren’t sure which of these programmes to choose, probably the best place to start is with the first option above, the Open Volunteer Programme in Sustainable Living.
+If you’re intersted in volunteering at Dharmalaya but you aren’t sure which of these programmes to choose, probably the best place to start is with the first option above, the Volunteer Work Periods for Sustainable Living.
 For more information, or to apply to volunteer at the Dharmalaya Institute, read our information for volunteers at the Dharmalaya Institute in Bir.

 Volunteering Elsewhere in Bir or in the Dharamshala Area